 Enjoy Dr. Robert Hendren’s lecture on treatments and interventions.

-Oak Hill School has partnered with the UCSF to investigate just how successful coordinated care can be for improving outcomes for young people with autism.
+Oak Hill School has partnered with UCSF researchers to investigate just how successful coordinated care can be for improving outcomes for young people with autism.

 The power of coordination in treatment outcomes.